Skip to main content

 You’ll be able to sign your FAFSA® immediately.
 However, it'll take time for the Social Security Administration to verify your information and grant you full access to complete other actions with your FSA ID.

-How do you create a parent FSA ID?
+How does a parent create an FSA ID?

 1. Go to the FSA ID website